-Bloggers can be sources of useful information or not, just as sites like TripAdvisor can be a source of useful information or simply provide raw data.
+Bloggers can be sources of useful information or not, just as sites like TripAdvisor can be sources of useful information or simply raw data.
 You have to use any resource wisely, applying your own judgment and experience to interpret the information you’re given.

 And importantly, you have to do your homework.

-Consider this: when my wife and I visited Venice this spring, we stayed at The Hotel Al Ponte Antico, the hotel rated Number One by TripAdvisor members.
-In my subsequent review, I agreed that there were a lot of things to recommend it but was also clear about it being a small, intimate hotel (only nine rooms) located right on the Grand Canal.
+Consider this: when my wife and I visited Venice in the spring of 2009, we stayed at The Hotel Al Ponte Antico, at that time the hotel rated Number One by TripAdvisor members.
+In my subsequent review, I agreed that there were many reasons to recommend it but was also clear about it being a small, intimate hotel (only nine rooms) located right on the Grand Canal.
 That meant two things: it was not the place to go if you wanted a hotel where you’d be more or less anonymous, and that canal-side rooms might not be the quietest.
 All things considered, though, I gave it a rating of five out of five.

-Some months later, another reviewer gave it a two out of five, complaining about the two things I’d mentioned in my review: size (resulting in a lack of anonymity) and proximity to the Grand Canal.
+Some months later, another reviewer gave it a two out of five, complaining about the two things I’d mentioned in my review: the small size resulting in a lack of anonymity, and noise due to its proximity to the Grand Canal.